ISISComputingGroup/ibex_developers_manual/Beam-Status,-Shutter,-accelerator-and-moderator-information.md

 ## nothing working

-check `isisbeam.log` but could be a scaled up version of intermittent dropouts leading to extremely frequent restarts and so no time for PVS to get connected
+check `isisbeam.log` but could be a scaled up version of intermittent dropouts leading to extremely frequent restarts and so no time for PVS to get connected.
+In bad cases you may need to remove lines from the `params.txt` file described above to stop the erroring reads being attempted.